mattvenn/bilbao-makerfaire-fpga-workshop/README.md

 #### Advanced

-* split the screen up in different ways
+* use the equal output of the 10bit compare block to show lines
 * use the x_px output of the VGA to do vertical splits

-### colour sequence
+* use 2 10bit compare blocks to draw a cross on the screen

-* Use the PrescalarN and 8bit compare blocks to change the colours on the screen in a sequence.
+	* Solution: Examples -> VGA -> cross
-* Use the px_clk output from the VGA block as the input to the PrescalarN block.
+* use other logic gates to change the colours depending on the split

-Solution: Examples -> VGA -> sequence
+### adjustable wipe

-#### Advanced
+Load Examples -> VGA -> adjustable wipe

-* Use multiple compare blocks to animate different colours
+Use buttons 1 and 3 to move the horizontal split up and down.

-* Split the outputs to get more colour control
+Try:

-### cross
+* change the colours on each side

-* use a few 10bit compare blocks to draw a cross on the screen
+* change it to a vertical wipe

-Solution: Examples -> VGA -> cross
+* copy the counter and comparision blocks to make an adjustable vertical AND horizontal wipe.

 # Resources